zbalkan/baseliner/README.md

 The CLI prompts for a profile, and expects user to accept or deny each rule.
 User must provide a rationale when denied a rule.

+The application accepts a valid STIG zip file as an input.
+It will export a modified STIG Zip file with new profile included, and an XML file for rationale for the omitted requirements.

 ## Usage

 ```shell